 As we reported in our recent insight (Building Safety Act: What are higher-risk buildings?), the definition of "higher-risk buildings" to which the new regime will apply has recently been confirmed in England, and the Welsh Government has also put forward its proposed definition.

-The Higher-Risk Buildings (Descriptions and Supplementary Provisions) Regulations 2023 confirm that hotels – together with secure residential institutions and military accommodation – are excluded from the definition of HRBs in England.
+The Higher-Risk Buildings (Descriptions and Supplementary Provisions) Regulations 2023 confirm that buildings which comprise entirely of hotels – together with secure residential institutions and military accommodation – are excluded from the definition of HRBs in England.
 This is the case both in respect of the design and construction phase, and the occupation phase.

 In Wales, the Government has set out its proposed definition of HRBs in a consultation and draft regulations which are expected to come into force later in 2023.
 This definition will, however, only apply to the design and construction phase and not to the occupation phase.
 Again, hotels are excluded.